The Right Wall Color Can Enhance Your Art Collection

 This will influence how you can see what they are displaying.
 If you’re looking for maximum illumination, consider painting the walls and ceiling a light value, such as off-white.

-Museums consider the background colour carefully to complement a collection of paintings that are on permanent display.
+Museums consider the background wall colours carefully to complement a collection of paintings that are on permanent display.

 21 Best Wall Colours for Your Art Collection